Hasib27-gg/Verlight-Project-In-C-/README.md

-Here is a rewritten version that sounds like it was written by a 6th grader, using simpler words, shorter sentences, and a more casual tone:

 Verlight Project (C++) – About This Project

 This is a small C++ project I made to learn how programming languages work.
 It is an experiment and mostly for learning.
 I am a student in middle school, and I am still new to programming, so the code is not perfect.